crkn-rcdr/demo-blacklight/README.md

 See CRKN test data!

+Notes: (
-Note: (—force-recreate if you want to reset the contents of solr, or use curl -X POST -H 'Content-Type: application/json' \
+* with docker compose up, use --force-recreate if you want to reset the contents of solr
+* or use this Solr API curl command:
+`curl -X POST -H 'Content-Type: application/json' \
     'http://localhost:8983/solr/blacklight/update?commit=true' \
     -d '{ "delete": {"query":"*:*"} }'
-)
+)`

-Reference:
+## Reference:
 https://workshop.projectblacklight.org/v7.11.1/solr-in-blacklight/